Angevin Empire: Third Crusade

-Richard after captivity
+Richard's return

 Richard was in a difficult position; Philip II had taken over large parts of his continental domains and had inherited Amiens and Artois.
 England was Richard's most secure possession; Hubert Walter, who had been to the crusade with Richard, was appointed his justiciar.
 Richard besieged the remaining castle that had declared allegiance to John and not capitulated: Nottingham Castle.
 He then met with William the Lion in April and rejected William the Lion's offer to purchase Northumbria, to which William possessed a claim.
 Later, he took over John's Lordship of Ireland and replaced his justiciar.

 Richard I had merely crossed the English Channel to claim back his territories that John Lackland betrayed Philip II by murdering the garrison of Évreux and handing the town down to Richard I. "He had first betrayed his father, then his brother and now our King" said William the Breton.
 Sancho the Strong, the future King of Navarre, joined the conflict and attacked Aquitaine, capturing Angoulème and Tours.
 Richard himself was known to be a great military commander.
 The first part of this war was difficult for Richard who suffered several setbacks, as Philip II was, as described by John Gillingham, "a shrewd politician and a competent soldier."
 But by October the new Count of Toulouse, Raymond VI, left the Capetian side and joined Richard's.
 He was followed by Baldwin IV of Flanders, the future Latin Emperor, as this one was contesting Artois to Philip II.
 In 1197, Henry VI died and was replaced by Otto IV, Richard I's own nephew.
 Renaud de Dammartin, the Count of Boulogne and a skilled commander, also deserted Philip II.
 Baldwin IV was invading Artois and captured Saint-Omer while Richard I was campaigning in Berry and inflicted a severe defeat on Philip II at Gisors, close to Paris.
 A truce was accepted, and Richard I had almost recovered all Normandy and now held more territories in Aquitaine than he had before.
 Richard I had to deal with a revolt once again, but this time from Limousin.
 He was struck by a bolt in April 1199 at Châlus-Chabrol and died of a subsequent infection.
 His body was buried at Fontevraud like his father.